RULES OF THE SOCIETY

 (b) cause to be prepared a balance sheet giving a true and fair view as at the date thereof of the state of the affairs of the Society.

-14.3 The Board shall have power to prepare in addition a revenue account or revenue accounts for less than one year of account and a balance sheet at the end of the period covered by such revenue account or revenue accounts.
+14.3 The Board shall have power to prepare in addition a revenue account or revenue accounts for less than 1 year of account and a balance sheet at the end of the period covered by such revenue account or revenue accounts.

 14.4 Every balance sheet presented to a Meeting of Members shall be accompanied by a report of the Board on the state of the Society's affairs, signed by the Chair of the Meeting of the Board adopting the report.